 It’ll depend on the specific stock, but investors may be able to take advantage of extra income opportunities from their holdings, such as dividend payments.
 Usually, more mature stocks tend to pay dividends, but if you hold on long enough, IPO shares could become revenue-generating holdings.

 Cons of Tech IPOs

 Regulation and government oversight of tech companies could also be changing.
-In October, the U.S. Justice Department filed an antitrust lawsuit against Google, alleging that the search company uses anticompetitive practices.
-Such cases could have widespread ramifications for tech companies when it comes to their regulatory landscape and competitive practices.
+Many tech companies have found themselves in the crosshairs of regulators for antitrust issues, among other things, and such cases could have widespread ramifications for tech companies when it comes to their regulatory landscape and competitive practices.

-Buying IPOs of tech firms can offer investors an opportunity to invest in high-growth stocks.
-However, potential pitfalls include high valuations for an unseasoned company as well as disappointed share price performance after the listing.
+Buying IPO stocks of tech firms can offer investors an opportunity to invest in high-growth stocks with the potential for sizable gains.
+However, risks include high valuations for unseasoned companies, as well as disappointing share price performance after the listing.

 Whether you’re curious about exploring IPOs, or interested in traditional stocks and exchange-traded funds (ETFs), you can get started by opening an account on the SoFi Invest® brokerage platform.
 On SoFi Invest, eligible SoFi members have the opportunity to trade IPO shares, and there are no account minimums for those with an Active Investing account.
 As with any investment, it's wise to consider your overall portfolio goals in order to assess whether IPO investing is right for you, given the risks of volatility and loss.

 INVESTMENTS ARE NOT FDIC INSURED • ARE NOT BANK GUARANTEED • MAY LOSE VALUE